Cupnfish/Cupnfish-log/2021/bevy experience.md

         });
     ```

-4. Handle game state transitions
+4. Map state machine transitions

     ```rust
     // In addition, build a system to handle the jump of game state